AkumuOmolo-SH/Code-Challenge-2/README.md

 **#Features**

-- Add a guest to a numbered list
+- Add a guest to a list using the input and add button.
-- Remove a guest from the list
+- Remove a guest from the list.
-- Limit guest list to 10 people (with alert)
+- Limit guest list to 10 people (with alert).
 - Mark guests as “Attending” or “Not Attending”
 - Add a timestamp for when the guest was added
 - Styled with custom CSS

 **#Technologies Used**
 - HTML5
 - CSS3
-- JavaScript (DOM manipulation and event handling
+- JavaScript (DOM manipulation and event handling)

+**#Project Setup**

+This repository includes a JavaScript file, a CSS file, and an HTML file for the Guest List Manager application.

+**#How to run the solutions**

+1. Clone the repository.
+2. Navigate to the project folder.
+3. Open the index.html file in your browser.
+4. Use the app (Add upto 10 guests, use the add and remove features)